 “Can you say the Creed, Dad?” the priest said to his father.

-“Who the hell taught it to you?,” the father sharply replied.
+“Who do you think taught it to you?,” the father sharply replied.

 Faith can’t survive in this world without the ordinary Priscillas and Aquilas explaining it and passing it on.